benlau/underline/README.md

  1. Designed for user-friendly error handling
  1. C++11 compliant coding.
 Support C++14 generic lambda function (using auto as a parameter) and return type detection
- 1. Support Qt types but it is still compilable even the Qt library is missing
+ 1. Support Qt types, but it is still compilable even the Qt library is missing
  1. Single Header Library

 **1) Designed for user-friendly error handling.
 Get rid of the horrific and misleading template compilation error messages.**